J. J. Jackson (media personality)

-John J. "J. J." Jackson Jr. (April 8, 1941 – March 17, 2004) was an American radio and television personality.
+John Julian "J. J." Jackson III (November 25, 1939 – March 17, 2004) was an American radio and television personality.
 He was one of MTV's five original VJs (along with Nina Blackwood, Mark Goodman, Alan Hunter, and Martha Quinn).
-In his appearances on MTV, Jackson often went by and introduced himself as "Triple J".
+In his appearances on MTV, Jackson often went by and introduced himself as "Triple J."

 Career

 Jackson first gained prominence while working at WBCN in Boston in the late 1960s, then at KLOS in Los Angeles for ten years.
 Jackson was one of the first DJs to introduce Americans to The Who and Led Zeppelin.
 In 1976, he was featured in a voice-only performance as a DJ of the fictional KGYS radio in the movie Car Wash.
 He was a music reporter for KABC-TV when he was tapped as one of MTV's original "fab five."
 As a VJ, Jackson hosted the long-awaited and much anticipated "unmasking" of KISS.
 He was one of the few African Americans to DJ an "album rock" radio station.

 After five years at MTV, Jackson returned to Los Angeles radio, JJ's first gig after MTV was 106 KWST then at KROQ-FM in 1987, then as program director of modern rock/alternative station KEDG ("The Edge") until May 1989.
 He later returned to KLOS, and hosted the afternoon shift at smooth jazz station KTWV ("The Wave") for one year.
 He also hosted Westwood One Radio Network's nationally syndicated radio show The Beatle Years from 1995 until his death.